 Moreover, there are a number of potential top-selling prescription drugs that are due to be on the market within the next few years.
 These include medication for cholesterol, arthritis, obesity, migraines, and hepatitis.
-Consequently, drug expenditures are expected to remain in double-digit growth in the near term as consumers switch from older drugs to newer, more costly drugs.
+Consequently, drug expenditures are expected to remain among the faster growing health accounts as consumers switch from older drugs to newer, more costly drugs.